BatyaGG/Wine-Quality-Score/README.md

   <i>Figure 8: Feature correlations, distributions and Pearson coefficients after PCA</i>
 </p>

-We got 9-dimensional subspace of predictors which are fully unrelated to each other.
-Training model for PCA transformed dataset slightly improved accuracy.
+We got 9-dimensional subspace of predictors which are unrelated to each other.
+Training model for PCA transformed dataset slightly decreased accuracy.
 Now there are 2 models trained for PCA transformed and raw datasets.
 Stacking them to another plsRglm model had relatively better accuracy having 0.535 MAE.
 Let’s test different 3 plsRglm models preprocessed by PCA, ICA and Box-Cox and 1 model on raw data.

 <p align="center">
   <img width="80%" height="80%" src="https://github.com/BatyaGG/Wine-Quality-Score/blob/master/figures/models_cor.png">